Looking for information but not sure where to start?

 Yes!
 You do not need a referral to start CBT with one of our psychologists, social workers or registered psychotherapists.

-Please fill out our Child and Adolescent Intake Form for children and teens, or our Adult Intake Form for adults.
+Please fill out our Registration Form.
 Once this form is received, our Team will review your needs, match you to an appropriate clinician, and get back to you with booking options.
 For any questions, email us at firstname.lastname@example.org or call 1-833-482-5558.
 Coordinators.

 Cited Research: Young, Z., Moghaddam, N. , & Tickle, A. (2020).
 The efficacy of Cognitive Behavioral Therapy for adults with ADHD: A systematic review and meta-analysis of randomized controlled trials.
 Journal of Attention Disorders, 24(6), 875-888.